naomibaes/naomibaes.github.io/content/resources/sibling/index.md

   - script
 ---

-Source code for evaluating dimensions of lexical semantic change concurrently, as proposed by the linguistic framework SIBling used to study conceptual change.
+Source code to evaluate dimensions of LSC concurrently, as proposed by SIBling, the linguistic framework used to study conceptual change.

 <!--more-->